Israel returns fire on Syrian Golan, may have caused deaths

 "Our trigger finger is very stiff, not light," Mordechai said.
 "Under no circumstances do we accept any shooting on the State of Israel's territory, but nor do we intend to heat up the area."

-Israel captured the Golan area in the 1967 war and later annexed it in a move never recognised internationally.
+Israel captured the Golan area in the 1967 war and later annexed it in a move never recognized internationally.

 Israel lodged a complaint with the United Nations over Saturday's incident.
 The U.N. has a peace-keeper force in the area monitoring a ceasefire in place since the 1970s.